Deb Schuch, LPC, MCAT, ATR, NCC, Owner, Barn Manager, Instructor

 Sara Schuch, LPC, PATH Intl.
 Registered-level Therapeutic Riding Instructor

 Sara has been in the horse industry for over 20 years.
 She has showed in 4-H and local shows and participated in a nationally-known drill team as a youth rider.
 She is currently showing second level dressage and is working toward her USDF Bronze medal with her self-trained horse.
 She is a PATH Intl.
-Registered Therapeutic Riding Instructor and a Licensed Professional Counselor, and has an undergraduate minor in dance.
-She uses this training to assist able-bodied and special-needs riders in developing horsemanship skills.
-Sara teaches and trains using natural dressage and balanced-seat principles and emphasizes equestrian biomechanics – how the bodies of horse and rider move, work together, and influence each other for effective riding.
+Registered Therapeutic Riding Instructor, a Licensed Professional Counselor, and has an undergraduate minor in dance.
+She uses this training to assist students in physical and mental development to reach their horsemanship goals.
+Sara teaches and trains using natural dressage and balanced-seat principles and emphasizes correct biomechanics – how the bodies of horse and rider move, work together, and influence each other for effective partnership.